zwchyt/vllm-studio/README.md

 npm run dev
 ```

-Open `http://localhost:3000` for the dashboard.
+Open egde `http://localhost:3000` for the dashboard.

 ### 3. Load a model